0xRuangsak/laughing-parakeet/README.md

 - **Modern Geth versions only support PoS** - must use v1.10.26 for PoW
 - **Solidity decimal literals cause issues** - use explicit wei values or web3.toWei()
 - **Simple contract designs more reliable** - avoid complex convenience functions
+- **Pre-installed tools improve workflow** - SSH sessions focus on learning, not setup

 ### Future Expansion Options:
 - Add more ports in docker-compose.yml for external tool connections
 - Install Node.js/npm for web3.js or ethers.js smart contract interaction
-- Add Solidity compiler for smart contract development
 - Set up multi-node networks by creating additional containers
 - Connect external tools like Remix IDE or MetaMask to your blockchain
 - Install development frameworks like Truffle, Hardhat, or Foundry

-This setup provides a solid foundation that can grow with blockchain experimentation needs while maintaining the core philosophy of manual control and learning-first approach.
+This setup provides a solid foundation that can grow with blockchain experimentation needs while maintaining the core philosophy of ready infrastructure and learning-focused experimentation.